cutcoin/documentation/cnt1-tokens-and-private-dex.md

 ### Introduction

 Since Cutcoin 12 fork we have revolutionary opportunities for private Decentralized EXchange of assets (DEX) with the help of Cutcoin Liquidity pools.
-New token types are also available for different business cases.
+For different business cases new types of tokens are available.
 In the first part of the paper we investigate Cutcoin CryptoNote Tokens (CNT1), old and upcoming features, and look at DEX in detail in the next section.

 ### Getting the Right Tools